StanfordLegion/legion/language/sc21_scripts/README.md

-# Setup instructions for Piz Daint
+# Setup Instructions for Piz Daint

 Put the following in `~/.bashrc`: